-May this story strengthen us as we face the aches, pains, sufferings, frustrations, and challenges of daily living:
+May this story strengthen us as we face the challenges of daily living:

 Once upon a time, a couple was in a gift shop looking for a birthday present.
 The woman spotted a beautiful teacup.
 "Look at this lovely cup," she said to her husband.